16th Century A.D.

 the massacre of the St-Bathelemy, was in discord with him.
 And many adulteries

-the Château of Usson in Auvergne and was disinherited by the queen mother.
-And
+Château of Usson in Auvergne and was disinherited by the queen mother.
+And after

-after the death of Catherine of Medicis, his marriage was nullified and then
+the death of Catherine of Medicis, his marriage was nullified and then Henri IV

-1600, to convince Henri IV to marry the Catholic Marie de Medicis.
-The main
+convince Henri IV to marry the Catholic Marie de Medicis.
+The main part played

 The destiny of the whole De Guise family